niteshkumartiwari/B-Plus-Tree/README.md

 - [ ] Delete
 - [ ] Adding animations (AddOn)

+## Usage :

+1. Clone it to some place in your PC.
+2. Install Visual Studios Community Edition -2019.
+3. File->create new project with existing code.
+4. Take a chill beer Run the code and Enjoy.
+(PS.
+Create an issue if you find any bug.
+Will be happy to fix it :))
+HAPPY CODING !!

 ## Default DataBase Schema :

 Our DataBase Schema Will look something like this-